azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ###### Spatial queries of central Beijing

-To test on queries with smaller result set, we using `geojson.io` to draw a rough polygon around the center of Beijing, we then performed spatial-only queries using this polygon:
+To test on queries with smaller result set, we using `geojson.io` to draw a rough polygon around the center of Beijing.
+We then performed spatial-only queries using this polygon:

 ![Beijing Center SIZE::60](img/beijing-center.png)